-The Flamingo lost money in the beginning and Bugsy died in a shootout in Los Angeles but organized crime families continued to tighten their grip on Las Vegas because they knew the payoff from legalized gambling would be huge.
+The Flamingo lost money in the beginning, and Bugsy died in a shootout in Los Angeles, but organized crime families continued to tighten their grip on Las Vegas because they knew the payoff from legalized gambling would be huge.

-By this time millions of people a year were visiting Las Vegas and injecting large amounts of cash into the local economy.
+Just after World War II, millions of people a year were visiting Las Vegas and injecting large amounts of cash into the local economy.
 Gambling wasn’t the only draw for tourism, however.

-Big stars such as Bing Crosby, Frank Sinatra, Liberace and Dean Martin were performing in small intimate settings throughout the city and tourists were lining up to see them.
+Big stars such as Bing Crosby, Frank Sinatra, Liberace, and Dean Martin were performing in small intimate settings throughout the city, and tourists were lining up to see them.

 As The Strip was exploding in popularity, the U.S. Atomic Energy Commission was testing atomic explosions in the atmosphere at the Nevada Test Site 130 miles north of The Strip.

-The dangers from atomic fallout were grossly underestimated and Las Vegas hosted Atomic Cocktail Parties from the casino rooftops where the mushroom clouds in the desert could be watched.
+The dangers from atomic fallout were grossly underestimated, and Las Vegas hosted Atomic Cocktail Parties from the casino rooftops where the mushroom clouds in the desert could be watched.
 The nuclear testing was heavily promoted as just another Las Vegas attraction.

 The Era of Modern Las Vegas Begins (1956 – 1969)